Haybu/demos/README.md

 3- todo+angular+demo: a todo demo app, "vanila" Angularjs app, stores data into MongoLab (MongoDB service) via RESTful API.
 By Haytham Mohamed

+4- todo-angular-test: This is a sample cloned from rackspace, uses local storage.